Valuation Semirings: Valuation Semirings

 \section{Valuation Semirings}

-The main task of this section is to define the concept of valuation semirings, which emulates to the concept of valuation rings.
-A ring $D$ is said to be a valuation ring if $D$ is an integral domain with this property that if $I$ and $J$ are ideals of $D$, then either $I \subseteq J$ or $J \subseteq I$.
-On the other hand, it is a famous classical result that this definition is equivalent to saying that $D$ is a $V$-semiring with respect to the triple $(F(D),v,G_{\infty})$, where $F(D)$ is the field of fractions of the domain $D$, $G$ is the quotient group of $F(D)^*$ modulo $U(D)$ and $v: F(D) \rightarrow G_{\infty}$ is defined by $v(x) = xU$ if $x\neq 0$ and $v(0) = +\infty$ (\cite[Definition 5.12 and Proposition 5.13]{LM}).
+The main task of this section is to define the concept of valuation semirings, which is an extension of the concept of valuation rings, and show that similar facts for valuation rings hold for valuation semirings.
+A classical result in valuation theory shows that $D$ is a valuation ring if and only if $D$ is a $V$-semiring with respect to the triple $(F(D),v,G_{\infty})$, where $F(D)$ is the field of fractions of the domain $D$, $G$ is the quotient group of $F(D)^*$ modulo $U(D)$ and $v: F(D) \rightarrow G_{\infty}$ is defined by $v(x) = xU$, if $x\neq 0$, and $v(0) = +\infty$ (\cite[Definition 5.12 and Proposition 5.13]{LM}).
 Before giving our definition for valuation semirings, we need to explain one more point: From ring theory, we know that a ring $D$ is said to be an integral domain if one of the following equivalent conditions hold:

 \begin{enumerate}